Badgerati/Pode/docs/Tutorials/SharedState.md

 You can also use the State in combination with the [`Lock-PodeObject`](../../Functions/Utilities/Lock-PodeObject) function to ensure thread safety - if needed.

 !!! tip
     It's wise to use the State in conjunction with the [`Lock-PodeObject`](../../Functions/Utilities/Lock-PodeObject) function, to ensure thread safety between runspaces.
-The event argument supplied to Routes, Handlers, Timers, Schedules, Middleware, Endware and Loggers each contain a `.Lockable` resource that can be supplied to the [`Lock-PodeObject`](../../Functions/Utilities/Lock-PodeObject) function.
+The event objects available to Routes, Handlers, Timers, Schedules, Middleware, Endware and Loggers each contain a `.Lockable` resource that can be supplied to the [`Lock-PodeObject`](../../Functions/Utilities/Lock-PodeObject) function.

 !!! warning
     If you omit the use of [`Lock-PodeObject`](../../Functions/Utilities/Lock-PodeObject), you will run into errors due to multi-threading.
 Only omit if you are *absolutely confident* you do not need locking. (ie: you set in state once and then only ever retrieve, never updating the variable).